MikePopoloski/StringFormatter/README.md

 Quick Start
 -----------

+The library requires no installation, package management, or any other complicated distribution mechanism.
+Simply copy the [StringFormatter.cs](https://raw.githubusercontent.com/MikePopoloski/StringFormatter/master/StringFormatter.cs) file into your project and start using it.

 At its simplest, you can make use of the static `StringBuffer.Format` convenience method.
 The `StringBuffer` formatting methods accept all of the formatting features supported by the .NET BCL.